Eilon/MauiHybridWebView/README.md

 	   .then(response => response.text())
 	   .then(data => console.log(data));
    ```
-  3. Use proxy URL's with other JavaScript libraries.
-Some libraries only allow you to pass in string URL's.
-If you want to create the response in C# (e.g. generate content, or load from a compressed file), you can use a proxy URL to allow you to fullfil the response in C#.
+  3. Use proxy URLs with other JavaScript libraries.
+Some libraries only allow you to pass in string URLs.
+If you want to create the response in C# (for example, to generate content, or load from a compressed file), you can use a proxy URL to allow you to fulfil the response in C#.

 **NOTE:** Data from the webview can only be set in the proxy query string.
 POST body data is not supported as the native `WebView` in platforms do not support it.